Interstitial Lung Disease

 Cryptogenic Organising Pneumonia

 Cryptogenic organising pneumonia was previously known as bronchiolitis obliterans organising pneumonia.
 It involves a focal area of inflammation of the lung tissue.
-This can be idiopathic or triggered by infection, inflammatory disorders, medications, radiation or environmental toxins or allergens.
+It can be idiopathic or triggered by infection, inflammatory disorders, medications, radiation, environmental toxins, or allergens.

 Asbestosis

-Asbestosis is lung fibrosis related to the inhalation of asbestos.
+Asbestosis refers to lung fibrosis related to asbestos exposure.
 Asbestos is fibrogenic, meaning it causes lung fibrosis.
 It is also oncogenic, meaning it causes cancer.
 The effects of asbestos usually take several decades to develop.
 Asbestos inhalation causes several problems:

 • Lung fibrosis